Giannis Antetokounmpo’s Milwaukee Bucks defeat Phoenix Suns for NBA championship

 Two-time MVP Antetokounmpo scored 50 points and posted 14 rebounds to lead the Bucks to their second championship, following their victory in 1971.

-The achievement saw the Greek 26-year-old become just the seventh player to score 50 points in an NBA finals game.
+The achievement saw the Greek 26-year-old, who was named Finals MVP, become just the seventh player to score 50 points in an NBA finals game.

+Antetokounmpo also had five crucial blocks in the game played in front of 17,000 fans at Fiserv Forum, while Chris Paul top scored for the Suns with 26 points.

+The Bucks needed every one of their star forward’s points after the Suns came back from an early deficit to lead 49-42 at halftime.